NarainritKaruna/karuna/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 Narainrit obtained his PhD in Experimental Medicine from the Wellcome-Wolfson Institute at Queen's University Belfast.
-He is just an ordinary person.

 My research primarily focuses on cardiovascular diseases and translational research using preclinical models and human studies, particularly diabetic cardiomyopathy and heart failure.
+Also, biomarkers of clinical relevance, such as infections and cancers, are investigated.